estatewatch/estatewatch.github.io/content/blog/secondpost.md

 ![Extract from the FVA appraisal](../estates/src/images/teviotgrant.png)

-This is just the latest in a long list of schemes ignoring the Mayor's estate regeneration policies on 50% minimum affordable housing reprovision and like-for-like tenure.
+This is just the latest in a long list of schemes ignoring the Mayor's planning policies for estate regeneration, above all the 50% minimum affordable housing requirement and like-for-like reprovision in terms of tenure:

 * [High Path estate](https://www.estatewatch.london/estates/highpath/) - 20% affordable with all replacement social housing at up to 80% market rent.
 * [Eastfields estate](https://www.estatewatch.london/estates/eastfields/) - 31% affordable with replacement social housing at up to 80% market rent.